rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 Fathers, do not provoke your children, lest they become discouraged. ^0321

-Bondservants, obey in everything those who are your earthly masters, not by way of eye-service, as people-pleasers, but with sincerity of heart, fearing the Lord. ^0322
+Slaves, obey in everything those who are your earthly masters, not by way of eye-service, as people-pleasers, but with sincerity of heart, fearing the Lord. ^0322

 Whatever you do, work heartily, as for the Lord and not for men, ^0323